 What to do when tomato seedling leaves turn yellow?

 It is important to act fast when you see discoloration in seedlings.
 Small plants are still weak.
 Every lost or sick leaf does not conduct as much photosynthesis as possible.
 Identify the main reason for the yellowing and initiate countermeasures.

 If you notice yellow leaves on the lower half of your new tomato plant, it could be due to nitrogen deficiencies in the soil, in which case fertilizer or compost may resolve the issue.

-So, back to the question at hand: why are the tomato seedling leaves turning yellow?
+So, back to the question: why are the tomato seedling leaves turning yellow?
 It’s hard to say.

-It could be the result of nutrient deficiencies, improper watering, diseases, or it may be completely normal.
+It could result from nutrient deficiencies, improper watering, or diseases, or it may be completely normal.